dmhuisma/dmhuisma-keyboard-zmk-module/README.md

 ## Pinout

-This keyboard uses the [https://nicekeyboards.com/nice-nano/](nice!nano V2) on each side.
+This keyboard uses the [nice!nano V2](https://nicekeyboards.com/nice-nano/) on each side.
 However, there is not enough GPIO pins for this keyboard, so it also uses an MCP23017 GPIO expander.

 ### Left Keyboard